ovesorg/emob-commercial-models/docs/5-transactional-models/5-session-register.md

 ## Purpose

-A sales session records a customer interaction from start to finish.
-It must be persistent and resumable across interruptions, locations, and agents.
+A sales session records a customer interaction from start to finish in OVApp.
+Each session is backed by a draft `sale.order` in Odoo, which carries products, pricing, and payment attempts until completion.

 ---

 ## Session Lifecycle

-- Start: Initiate session; transaction enters Draft
+- Start: Initiate session; underlying Sales Order enters Draft
 - Pause: Session can pause without losing context
 - Resume: Continue later, optionally at another outlet if allowed
 - Handoff: Transfer to another sales representative when necessary